yiqing-csiro/wq-meta-learning-public/README.md

 ## 🎬 Sildes

-Please see the slides below for an explanation of this work.
+Please see below the slides of this work.

 [Slides](https://yiqing-csiro.github.io/wq-meta-learning-public/slides/)

 ## 📢 News

-[2026-03] The preprint manuscript is now available on arXiv.
+[2026-05] The slides of this work are now available.

 [2026-03] The demo code is released; The pretrained model is available at ./models/ ; The demo datasets are available at ./datasets/ .